Hopac/Hopac/Docs/Programming.md

 doing that in the examples of this document.

-**Exercise:** As an alternative to having two preallocated channels `reqCh` and `replyCh` one could also make it so that the reply channel required by a `get` operation allocates a new channel for the reply and passes it to the server.
+**Exercise:** As an alternative to having two preallocated channels `reqCh` and `replyCh` one could also make it so that a fresh reply channel is allocated and passed to the server by the `get` operation each time.
 Change the implementation to use this technique.
 Explain what performance advantages and disadvantages such an implementation might have?

 ### Example: Storage Cells Using Alternatives